 I personally use Discover Cars to find the best rate on a rental car whenever I’m in Europe.
 Click here to browse their offerings and choose from pickup locations all over mainland Portugal and in the Azores.

-There’s beauty around every corner in Lisbon, whether it’s the slightly ramshackle kind of glamour you find in historic Alfama, or the grand beauty of landmarks such as the Tower of Belem, one of the oldest of Portugal’s 17 UNESCO World Heritage Sites.
+There’s beauty around every corner in Lisbon, whether it’s the slightly ramshackle kind of glamour you find in historic Alfama, the paradisiacal beauty of the Tagus River, or the grand charm of landmarks such as the Tower of Belem, one of the oldest of Portugal’s 17 UNESCO World Heritage Sites.

 Despite welcoming more and more visitors every year, Lisbon remains an affordable destination.
 From browsing the racks at the oldest bookshop in the world for the perfect souvenir, to chowing down on Pasteis de Belem custard tarts, or bar hopping in the trendy Bairro Alto, there’s never a dull moment when visiting this vibrant place.